BFSSI-Bioinformatics-Lab/flaime/README.rst

 The following details how to deploy this application.

-Run npm i to install necessary node packages.
+Run `npm i` to install necessary node packages.
-Use python manage.py collectstatic to put them into the expected directory.
+Use `python manage.py collectstatic` to put them into the expected static directory.

 Redis Guide